-As Senior Experience Designer at Yahoo! on the Ads & Data UX team, I played a lead role in the redesign of the Demand-Side Platform (DSP) for programatic advertising.
+I really enjoyed my time on the Ads & Data UX team, leading re-design of the Demand-Side Platform (DSP) for programatic advertising.
 It was a great learning experience, and I'm proud of the work our team shipped during turbulent times.

 After years of sitting in the audience, in January of 2015 I began mentoring attendees of Cascade SF UX Night, which included students and grads, career changers, startup founders, developers, and foreign professionals visiting San Francisco to learn about the tech scene.
 It's very interesting.
 I've also mentored through an internal Yahoo! program, and other opportunities.

-"Full Stack" UX Designer User-centered design from concept to deployment.
+Leading user-centered design from concept to deployment.
 Awesome communication skills.
-I can plan, troubleshoot, and manage project development.
+I envision, explore, & demonstrate.